CMHK: Mobile network

 As of June 2017, CMHK has 8.274 million subscribers, making them the largest mobile network operator in Hong Kong.
 As of May 2018, CMHK provided network service 4.5G, 4G LTE (LTE FDD and TD-LTE), 3GHSPA, GPRS and EDGE.

 As a subsidiary of China Mobile, CMHK has launched a series of cross-border mobile services for customers traveling between Hong Kong, Mainland China and around the world.

+From June 2025, 3G network service of CMHK was ceased operation.

+Effective from 12:00 am on 23 June 2026, CMHK was ceased 2G mobile network to focus resources on advancing leading network technologies such as 4G and 5G.

 Home broadband

 In 2017, CMHK launched their home broadband services with 3 plans of internet speed selection.